UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 ## Applying for Access

 Access to Bunya HPC is not automatic.
-You need to apply by emailing rcc-support@uq.edu.au or using [this form](https://services.qriscloud.org.au/services/request/new/ee6def64259741a095c1fed20743e3fb) and noting the following instructions.
+You need to apply by emailing rcc-support@uq.edu.au or using [this form](https://forms.office.com/r/87rfgvxDnz)

 >[!NOTE]
 >Importantly, there are 8 questions and all are mandatory.